 See how the fabulously wealthy lived in the Gilded Age.
 The Biltmore House is, of course, the crown jewel of the estate.
 This stunning 250-room mansion was modeled after French Loire Valley chateaux and was originally intended to be one bachelor’s respite away from New York City.

 As the youngest son in the 3rd generation of Vanderbilts, George W. Vanderbilt wasn’t a main heir of the vast family fortune, receiving much less than his older brothers.
 But he had enough to funnel $6 million into construction.
-That’s just over $1 billion in today’s dollars!
+That’s just over $200 million in today’s dollars!
 And all the while continuing to travel the world in the 5 years it took to build the estate.

 G.W. bought 125,000 acres of land in the North Carolina mountains, hired architect Richard Morris Hunt, and built himself a mansion.